zhouzusheng/chromium.bb/README.md

 Note that there are two distinct changes introduced by this branch:

-* `-webkit-font-smoothing` has no effect in Windows for Skia.
+* The `-webkit-font-smoothing` setting has no effect in Windows for Skia.
   This is the change that is being tracked upstream by WebKit bug [86776](https://bugs.webkit.org/show_bug.cgi?id=86776).

-* Don't disable ClearType on `ImageBuffer` if it was explicitly requested This is not yet being tracked upstream.
+* Don't disable ClearType on `ImageBuffer` if it was explicitly requested.
+  This is not yet being tracked upstream.